Hallexz/nn_models/README.md

 # nn_models API

-This is a RESTful API built with FastAPI for a social media application.
-It provides endpoints for user registration, user management, post creation, and post interactions like liking, commenting, and reposting.
+This is a RESTful API built with FastAPI for a Neural network.

 ## Installation